 If you’re looking to catch some of the famed Sapporo festivals, head out to Odori Park to catch the Sapporo White Illumination, where strings of fairy lights and various installations light up the trees and spaces in the park.
 Definitely makes for an enchanting sight!

 Sapporo Snow Festival

 Credit: » Japan World « on Facebook

+Another of Hokkaido’s well-known festivals include the Sapporo Snow Festival.
+This festival is also held at Odori Park!
 A major attraction for both international tourists and locals alike, the festival showcases various famous landmarks, cartoon characters, and mythological figures crafted out of snow and ice.
-Even the PPAP guy (of pineapple apple pen fame) makes an appearance!
+Think Mickey Mouse and minions!

 Credit: David McKelvey on flickr